ahuigo/ahuigo.github.io/post/arch/docker-exec.md

     docker run --rm -it debian bash

-有时需要：
+同时需要：

     docker run -ti --detach-keys="ctrl-@" ubuntu:14.04 bash
+    docker exec -ti --detach-keys="ctrl-@" ubuntu:14.04 bash

-You can add this to your ~/.docker/config.json file to persist this change:
+or You can add this to your ~/.docker/config.json file to persist this change:

     {
         ...